toshi0383/FocusZPositionMutating/README.md

     override var canBecomeFocused: Bool {
         return true
     }
-    override func didUpdateFocus(in context: UIFocusUpdateContext, with coordinator: UIFocusAnimationCoordinator) {
+    // Optionally implement your own focus animation like this. override func didUpdateFocus(in context: UIFocusUpdateContext, with coordinator: UIFocusAnimationCoordinator) {
         coordinator.addCoordinatedAnimations({
             if context.nextFocusedView == self {